TalorNyssao/Stellaris_German_Namelist/README.md

 ## Versions:

-0.2 Update to 1.8 and renaming
-0.1 Initial Upload
+0.2 Update to 1.8 and renamed "Truppe" to "Geschwader" 0.1 Initial Upload